hhildaa/EPFL-OPTML-project/README.md

 ## Reproductibility
 To reproduce our experiment results, one can run the run.py file with the following parameters.
-Note that this won't produce any plots.
-To do so see further below.
+To reproduce the plots see further below.
 ```
   CORRUPT_PROB = [0, 0.2, 0.4, 0.6, 0.8, 1]
   NOISE = [True, False]